1D nonlinear backward stochastic differential equations: a unified theory and applications: Introduction

-The preceding brief review is flavored with the authors' own tastes, and is also restricted within the scope of their knowledge.
+The brief review above is depicted in the following Table 1: existing solvability results.
+It is flavored with the authors' own tastes, and is also restricted within the scope of their knowledge.
 Certainly, it does not exhaust all the developments of BSDEs in the last half a century, which seems to be an impossible task to the authors within such a very limited space, and is also not the objective of the paper.
 We would apologize to all those authors of possibly neglected papers on BSDEs.